How long is a piece of string?!

 It’s all about teamwork!

-Previously we outlined the core project team members when we wrote implementing a WMS then you’ll need these guys on your team.
-A critical and fundamental consideration is to ensure the inclusion of teamwork and structured client involvement with clearly defined roles and responsibilities.
+Previously we outlined the core project team members.
+A critical and fundamental consideration is to ensure the inclusion of teamwork and structured client involvement, with clearly defined roles and responsibilities.
 Neglecting this stage of the process may affect implementation in many ways, especially in terms of time, deliverables, transfer of ownership and cost.
-Keep top of mind that your WMS partner and team members will make up approximately 50% of the project team and task list but will account for up to 70-80% of your success.
-It’s thus vital that you build a strong relationship, trusting their experience and advice with regards best practice and common onboarding errors which may lead to project risks.

 The team you select to work alongside your WMS supplier are absolutely critical to implementation success.
-In fact, we consider them to be so important that we’ve given them all superhero personas!
-They should be with the project for the duration and you should ensure that the key players transition into go-live support for future optimisation initiatives.
+In fact, we consider them to be so important that we’ve given them all superhero alter-egos

-No doubt you’ve heard many horror stories of organisations who’ve experience WMS implementation failure.
-This is where you require a structured and measured approach to testing and training.
+We have all heard horror stories about organisations who experienced catastrophic WMS implementation failure.
+This is why you need a structured and measured approach to testing and training:

 Communication across your entire organisation during your implementation process cannot be underestimated.
 Hold regular meetings to discuss issues, exchange ideas and review costs and timings.
 If your WMS implementation is a particularly complex one, then we promote aiming for a consistent series of quick wins.
 Not only will this keep your project in-check but provide boosts of confidence and energy for your team.